 Blast Furnace Top Charging Systems

-In earlier days, blast furnace (BF) top used to be open with the gas from the furnace escaping into the atmosphere and burning, causing environmental issues while wasting considerable energy.
-By 1850 as the furnace size increased, the furnace top could be closed.
-A single bell and hopper arrangement could be used for charging the furnace that kept the top of the furnace closed and sealed.
-The single bell and hopper system permitted large quantity of gas to escape every time the bell was opened.
-It was not long before it was realized that by using a second bell and hopper was added above the first so that a gas tight space could be provided between the two bells to prevent the blast furnace gas escaping when the small bell was opened.
-The upper bell and hopper did not have to be as large as the lower one because several charges could be deposited through it on the lower bell and the upper bell could be closed before the lower bell was opened for dumping the charges in the furnace.
+The single bell and hopper system permitted large quantities of gas to escape every time the bell was opened.
+It was not long before it was realized that by using a second bell and hopper above the first that a gas-tight space could be provided between the two bells to prevent the blast furnace process gas from escaping when the small bell was opened.
+The upper bell and hopper did not have to be as large as the lower one because several loads could be deposited through it onto the lower bell and the upper bell could be closed before the lower bell was opened for dumping the charges in the furnace.
 This two-bell system provided a more consistent flow of blast furnace gas for the stove system and reduced considerably the amount of off-gas lost to the atmosphere.

 The two bell system continued to be the only charging system for the blast furnaces around the world till S.A.
 Paul Wurth in Luxembourg, developed bell less top (BLT) charging system and the first successful industrial application of BLT charging system was in 1972.
 Soon BLT charging system took over from two bell charging system since it provided a number of advantages to BF operators.
-During 2003, Siemens VAI introduced Gimbal concept of charging.
+During 2003, Siemens VAI (now Primetals Technologies) introduced Gimbal concept of charging.
 This charging system has been successfully used for Corex and Finex processes for charging.
-The first application of Gimbal for charging a blast furnace was in 2009, when it has been used for C blast furnace of Tata steel.
+The first application of Gimbal for charging a blast furnace was in 2009, when it has been used for C blast furnace of Tata steel at their Jamshedpur plant..

 Two bell charging system

-The two bell charging system consists of a revolving material distribution, a small bell and a large bell as shown in Fig 1.
-The large bell diameter is normally 1.5 m to 1.8 m smaller than the stockline diameter.
+The two bell top charging system consists of a material distributor, a small bell, and a large bell as shown in the Fig 1.
+The large bell diameter is normally 1.5 m to 1.8 m smaller than the stock-line diameter.
 The lower edge of the upper face of the bell forms a seal against the bottom edge of the large bell hopper.
 The bells are connected by a rod and move in the vertical direction by means of air cylinders.

 With each charge of the material from skip or conveyor, the small bell and hopper rotates to a selected position before the material is discharged.
 This provides an improved distribution of materials on the large bell.
-The bells, seating surface of the bells and hopper are hard surfaced.
+The bells and the seating surface of the bells and hopper are hard surfaced.
 The rod supporting the large bell passes through the hollow rod supporting the small bell, thus permitting independent operation of the bells.
-In this system of charging, the small bell, large bell and hopper are subjected to heavy impact and require replacement 2-3 times during a campaign of the BF lining.
-In this charging system, it is extremely difficult to maintain a gas tight seal for a top pressure higher than 1 Kg/Sq cm.
-Further two bell charging system has limitations towards burden distribution in the blast furnace.
-Burden distribution plays a big part in achievement of high productivity in the blast furnace.
+In this system of charging, the small bell, large bell and hopper are subjected to heavy impact and need replacement 2 to 3 times during a campaign of the BF lining.
+In this charging system, it is extremely difficult to maintain a gas tight seal for a top pressure higher than 100 kPa.
+Further two bell charging system has limitations towards burden distribution in the BF.
+Burden distribution plays a big part in achievement of high productivity in the BF.

 Bell less top charging system